gymrek-lab/TRTools/doc/VIGNETTE-GWAS-TUTORIAL.rst

 The :code:`split` command above will result in files :code:`batch1_chr21.vcf.gz` and :code:`batch2_chr21.vcf.gz`.

-An full workflow for generating these VCF subsets in All of Us is available from our `CAST workflows <https://github.com/CAST-genomics/cast-workflows/tree/main/subset_vcf>`_ page.
+An full workflow for generating these VCF subsets in All of Us is available from our `CAST subset VCF workflow <https://github.com/CAST-genomics/cast-workflows/tree/main/subset_vcf>`_ page.
 (Note in that workflow given the cohort size, we further broke up the split step by genomic region and then concatenate the results for all the regions from each chromosome in a final step).

 .. _step1_2: